verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 ---
 layout: post
-title: Keyboard goodness with Karabiner modifications
+title: Keyboard goodness with Karabiner (or others)
 date: 2023-06-08
 ---

 There are a lot of possibilities to create useful and simple keyboard shortcuts with [Karabiner Elements](https://karabiner-elements.pqrs.org).
 Here are a few examples that I had fun setting up and using.

-## 1. Paste special without formatting
+## 1. Paste without formatting ("Paste and Match Style")

 > Default Mac shortcut: ⌘ - option - shift - v